olebole/irafdoc/doc/echelle.doecslit.rst

   highly recommended.
 Note that it is important that the aperture numbers be sequential with the orders and if any orders are skipped the aperture numbers should also skip.
-It is also important to verify the background regions with the <tt>'b'</tt> key.
-Usually you want any changes made to the background definitions to apply to all apertures so use the <tt>'a'</tt> key to select all apertures before modifying the background parameters.
-To exit the background mode and then to exit the review mode use <tt>'q'</tt>.
+It is also important to verify the background regions with the <span style="font-family: monospace;">'b'</span> key.
+Usually you want any changes made to the background definitions to apply to all apertures so use the <span style="font-family: monospace;">'a'</span> key to select all apertures before modifying the background parameters.
+To exit the background mode and then to exit the review mode use <span style="font-family: monospace;">'q'</span>.
   </dd>
   </dl>
   <dl>